cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 comments called Javadoc comments.
 The Javadoc tool is used to parse the source code and Javadoc comments to produce a nicely formatted website for the documentation.
 In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website on Nike.
+Here is an example:

 ![Javadoc Figure](javadoc-figure.png)

-## Prerequisites

-This tutorial assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
-To get the most out of this tutorial, you should follow along and take notes.

-## Course-Specific Learning Outcomes

-* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
-* **LO3.c:** Generate user-facing API documentation for a software solution.
+In the figure above, we see a Javadoc comment for the `getRoom` method.
+It starts with `/**` and end with `*/`.
+The body of the comment is a set of correctly punctuated English sentences.
+Special `@` tags are used throughout the comment to provide semantic context for terms.
+Semantic information is used to influence formatting in the generated website.
+Toward the end of the comment, you see that the parameters and the return value are documented using two `@param` tags and a `@return` tag.

 ### Getting Started